johnnychen94/Image-Processing-in-Julia/README.md

 # Digital-Image-Processing-Gonzalez
 Codes for most examples in the famous textbook Digital Image Processing (Gonzalez) [3rd Edition [Amazon]](https://www.amazon.com/Digital-Image-Processing-Rafael-Gonzalez/dp/013168728X/ref=sr_1_2?ie=UTF8&qid=1535526723&sr=8-2&keywords=digital+image+processing).
 I hope this can help you understand the mentioned concepts better.

+!!! warning

+I stopped contributing new demos to this repo because I put most of my free time developing JuliaImages, and because I'm trying to find a way to write a good quality demos (CI support, source control, good looking).
+I'll eventually come back to this repo when most image processing tasks are covered by JuliaImages.
+ETA -- early 2020

 ## Usage
 * For Julia: running the `ipynb` file in jupyter notebook and see what happens.
 The `ipynb` files contain results for convenience and `jl` files are used to track differences.
 Check [IJulia](https://github.com/JuliaLang/IJulia.jl) for installation and usage.
 * For Python: same as Julia. `py` files are used to track differences.